carsoncole/about/README.md

 Some of the new features (Rails 7.0+) utilized are:

-- Encrypted database fields (user email addresses)
+- Encrypted database fields (user email addresses) (Rails 7)
+- Health check at /up (Rails 7)
+- Multi-environment credentials (Rails 6)

 ## Installation